 After entering the EDRE program, the student is assigned a temporary advisor.
 The temporary advisor guides the student on matters of course selection, potential directions for research, and the identification of possible faculty members who can contribute to those research efforts.
 After completing one semester of coursework, the student formalizes his or her plan of study under the guidance of the advisor.

-Prior to the Qualifying Examination, and in consultation with his or her advisor, the student establishes an advisory committee that will help to guide his or her initial research efforts.
+Prior to the Qualifying Examination, and in consultation with his or her advisor, the student establishes an Advisory Committee that will help to guide his or her initial research efforts.
 The selection of committee members should be guided by each committee member's expertise and should be made jointly by the student and the advisor.
-The advisory committee consists of four members and (a) must be chaired by an EDRE faculty member, (b) must include a minimum of two additional EDRE faculty members, and (c) can, under certain circumstances, include non-EDRE members who have been approved by the Graduate School.
+The Advisory Committee consists of four members, must be chaired by an EDRE faculty member, and normally includes four EDRE faculty members (one for each of the four focus areas).
+In exceptional circumstances, however, one non-EDRE faculty member can be included as a fourth member of the Advisory Committee.

-The Qualifying Examination occurs early in the second semester of coursework.
+The Qualifying Examination normally occurs prior to the final five weeks of the second semester of coursework (i.e., prior to April for a student who has been admitted for the fall semester and prior to November for a student who has been admitted for the spring semester).
 The written component of the examination includes (a) a Statement of Intent and (b) a completed Plan of Study.
 The Statement of Intent should normally be two to four pages (double spaced) in length and address four major topics: (a) relevant educational, professional, and personal background; (b) current research interests; (c) expertise and specific skills sought through completion of the Ph.D. program in EDRE (i.e., area of focus, methodological and other expertise, specific training and skills resulting from coursework or other program experiences); and (d) career goals and, if relevant, long-term research goals, and the ways in which obtaining a Ph.D. in EDRE will contribute to the achievement of these goals.
 The oral component of the Qualifying Examination includes (a) a brief (i.e., ten-minute), informal presentation by the student that focuses on the four major topics addressed in the Statement of Intent; (b) discussion of the Statement of Intent, including committee members' questions or comments about its content; (c) the Advisory Committee Chair's presentation of the Plan of Study; and (d) discussion of the Plan of Study, including committee members' questions or comments about its content.
 After the completion of the Qualifying Examination, each committee member assesses the student's performance using the Qualifying Examination Evaluation Rubric.

-As discussed earlier, the Advisory Committee consists of four members and must (a) be chaired by an EDRE faculty member and (b) include a minimum of two additional EDRE faculty members.
-It can also include non-EDRE members who have been approved by the Graduate School.
+The Advisory Committee for the Preliminary Examination consists of four members, is chaired by an EDRE faculty member, and can include one non-EDRE faculty member, if needed.
 The selection of committee members should be guided by each committee member's' expertise and should be made jointly by the student and the advisor.

-Following the written and oral components of the Preliminary Examination each committee member completes a Preliminary Exam Rubric to assess the student's performance.
+Following the Preliminary Examination, each committee member completes a Preliminary Exam Rubric to assess the student's performance.

 Relevant Forms: Request to Admit Candidate to Preliminary Examination (Please note that this form must be submitted to the Office of Academic Programs in the School of Education at least three weeks prior to the date of the Preliminary Examination.)